 Be careful!
-You may sometimes be lured by unknown sites into doing a survey or downloading some trash for free Gems, Elixir etc. Avoid it at all cost, as it's most likely a scam or virus.
-Supercell is a billion dollar company.
-With it's revenues and marketing it doesn't need surveys or cross selling garbage.
+You may sometimes be lured by unknown sites into doing a survey or downloading some trash for free Gems, Elixir, etc. Avoid it at all costs, as it's most likely a scam or virus.
+Supercell is a billion-dollar company.
+With its revenues and marketing, it doesn't need surveys or cross-selling garbage.

 Note that Village Edit mode allows you to see the invalid/valid spawn locations of raiding players, previously only seen for a few seconds after you click on Buildings or Walls.
-The might help in planning your attacks or defence.
+They might help in planning your attacks or defense.

 Sooner or later you'll have enough gems to start wondering what to do with them.
 The best option of investing the 'green gold' is to save them and go for max Builders' Hut first and as it's maxed keeping it for buying green potions.
 You'll need them when farming.
 Other things your gems can be spent on are not worth it

 If you want to climb to the very top, it might be necessary to buy a gem or two.
 Or thousands of them.
 Unfortunately, at 5000+ trophies every advantage you can get over your opponent is priceless

 If you gained a shield, attacking will break it.
 Think twice if it’s worth it.
 Sometimes it’s better to use shield duration to peacefully rebuilt.
 Also keep in mind that upgrading defenses disable them, so it’s best to upgrade them during the shield duration.
 You can scout enemy village - if there is a builder around Mortar it usually means, that Mortar is being upgraded, and it means disabled